soundbloom/soundbloom.github.io/_posts/2025-06-18-licensing-cover-songs.md

 ---
 layout: post
-title: "Cover Song Licensing: What Every Artist Needs to Know Before Distribution"
+title: "Cover Song Licensing"
 date: 2025-07-09 10:00:00
 author: soundbloom
 categories: [Distribution, Licensing]
 tags: [cover-songs, mechanical-licensing, music-distribution, legal-requirements, isrc, royalties, copyright, easy-song]
 ---

 When you upload a cover song through our distribution service, you'll need to hold a proper mechanical license before your release can go live on streaming platforms.
-This isn't just a recommendation—it's a legal requirement that protects both you and the original copyright holders.
+This isn't just a recommendation, it's a legal requirement that protects both you and the original copyright holders.

 ## Understanding Mechanical Licensing